Chemical Formula: Nb

 Niobium sputtering target is available in various forms, purities, sizes, and prices.
 Stanford Advanced Materials (SAM) is a trusted sputtering target supplier working with international partners to bring you the highest quality products with the most affordable pricing.

-Niobium sputtering target shares properties with their source material.
+Niobium sputtering target shares properties with its source material.
 Niobium is a silver-colored metal that is generally found in conjunction with tantalum, the two elements being separated by fractional crystallization of their respective fluoro-complexes.
 It has an abundance of 20 ppm in the earth’s crust.
 As a pure metal, it is very reactive and forms an extremely stable oxide when exposed to air which enhances its corrosion resistance.
 Niobium will react with a variety of non-metals at elevated temperatures.

 |Melting Point||2,468 °C|